brendacs/colludia-gatsby/src/content/posts/review/2020-11-12-lamentum-demo-review.markdown

 Here is where _Lamentum’s_ survival horror action begins.
 Victor awakes severely wounded in a room eerily similar to the one Alissa was in when bedbound.
 The visuals take on a more grainy effect and the soundscape changes from melodic piano to intense layered echoes of sounds reminiscent of pulses and ethereal breaths.

-With headphones on, this is especially unnerving; it feels so close and claustrophobic—an inverse ASMR experience.
-I have quite the fondness for ASMR, so this absolutely upped the horror factor for me —shiver central, and not the good kind.
+With headphones on, this is especially unnerving; it feels so close and claustrophobic — an inverse ASMR experience.
+I have quite the fondness for ASMR, so this absolutely upped the horror factor for me — shiver central, and not the good kind.
 Exactly what you want from a gritty horror title!

 ![][image5]

 Victor then starts to make his way through the mansion searching for Alissa and comes face to face with a grotesque horror now roaming the halls.
 Creatures with huge gaping maws oozing with blood that encompass their whole upper half are tearing bloody chunks of flesh from their human prey.

 Anyone familiar with Lovecraft’s tales will recognize the influences.
-Their gurgling sounds reverberating in the player’s ears are genuinely stomach-turning—another example of _Lamentum’s_ stellar sound design.
+Their gurgling sounds reverberating in the player’s ears are genuinely stomach-turning — another example of _Lamentum’s_ stellar sound design.
 Weapons and ammunition are few and far between, meaning sometimes you have to simply try and outrun them before they rip you apart.

 See, diving in and out of hedges comes in handy!